ing-MARWA/Named-Entity-Recognition/README.md

     callbacks=[early_stopping]
 )
 Evaluation
-Plot the training and validation accuracy and loss to evaluate model performance:
+After training, the model's performance is evaluated by plotting the training and validation accuracy and loss.

 python
 Copy code